aggelito/cv/src/pages/index.md

 - Phone: +46 761705495
 - Email: augustherrstrom@gmail.com
 - [LinkedIn](https://www.linkedin.com/in/august-herrstr%C3%B6m-3a04547a/)
+- [GitHub](https://github.com/augustherrstrom)  <!-- Replace with actual GitHub link if applicable -->

 ---

+## About Me
+I'm a problem-solver who thrives on building scalable, reliable systems and mentoring teams to succeed.
+Outside of code, I’m an avid open-source contributor and sustainability advocate.

 ## Professional Summary

-DevOps and full-stack engineer with over 10 years of experience scaling systems and teams at StickerApp.
-Passionate about automation, open source, and crafting sustainable, vendor-agnostic solutions.
+DevOps and full-stack engineer with over 10 years of experience, specializing in scaling systems and leading high-performing teams.
+Expert in automation, cloud infrastructure, and vendor-agnostic solutions.
+Passionate about open source and sustainable technology.

 ---